Join our newsletter

 2.7.2 Cleaning date and time

-• Making sure that all your dates and times are either a DateTime object or a Unix timestamp (via type coercion).
+• Double-check all your dates and times are either a DateTime object or a Unix timestamp (via type coercion).
 Do not be tricked by strings pretending to be a DateTime object, like “24 Oct 2019”.
 Check for data type and coerce where necessary.

-• Internationalization and time zones.
+• Make sure to have DateTime in the correct timezone.
 DateTime objects are often recorded with the time zone or without one.
 Either of those can cause problems.
-If you are doing region-specific analysis, make sure to have DateTime in the correct timezone.
 If you do not care about internationalization, convert all DateTime objects to your timezone.

 2.8 Standardize and normalize data

 1. Data becomes comparable.
 Let us say your customer has purchased $3000 of goods in their lifetime (column payment_value = 3000), by making 6 orders (column order_quantity = 6).
-By standardizing and normalizing numbers to a common scale, those can be compared.
-The value i payment_value becomes 0.8 and the value in order_quantity 0.2.
-This is especially important when data is used in predictive data analytics because then the relative contribution of each variable to the final prediction accuracy is easier to assess.
+By standardizing and normalizing numerical values to a common scale, those can be compared.

 2. Faster algorithmic convergence.
 Normalization and standardization allow for algorithms to converge faster, aka they spend less computing power and time to arrive at their final solution.

-3. If data is not normally distributed (aka, bell-shaped), a lot of statistical methods fail.
-Standardizing your variables helps you reshape the data in such a form so that the statistics still work.
+3. Many statistical methods may not work properly if the data is not distributed normally (for example in a bell shape).
+Standardizing your variables helps you reshape the data in such a form that the statistics still work.

 2.9 Structural errors

-So you need to review your engineering best practices.
-Check your ETL pipeline and how you collect and transform data from their raw data sources to identify where the source of structural errors is and remove it.
+To solve them, you will have to check your ETL pipeline and how you collect and transform data from their raw data sources to identify where the source of structural errors is and remove it.

 Step 3: Rinse and repeat